 - Sights, sounds, and smells associated with the trauma

 Beyond understanding PTSD triggers, it may be beneficial to talk to your loved one about their triggers.
-Everyone experiences different triggers and by being aware of your loved ones, you can help to lessen these triggers as much as possible.
+Everyone experiences different triggers.
+By being aware of your loved ones, you can help to lessen these triggers as much as possible.

 5.)
 Prepare for Mood Swings and Anger

-When it comes to processing and managing emotions, people with PTSD often have a difficult time.
-In response to this difficulty, they may react in rage, irritability, or moodiness.
+When it comes to emotional processes and management, people with PTSD often have a difficult time.
+They may react in rage, irritability, or moodiness in response to this difficulty.

 Unfortunately, this can lead to further problems with their health, including: ⁷